clagnut/webtypography/README.md

 ## Requirements

 The site runs on PHP and probably requires PHP 5 to be safe (although I suspect PHP 4 will work just fine too).
 That's all really.
 Just download the zip into a folder and set yourself up with a virtual host and you're away.
+If you want the webfonts to work, you'll need to use the domain "webtypography.dev" as your virtual hostname.

 ## Adding new items